Air Conditioner Energy Saving Tips for Small Rooms

 “We need to be clear that climate change is not just an environmental issue, it’s a financial one too.” – Bill Gates

-You really feel the weight of that statement when summer hits and your electric bill suddenly doubles.
-In many homes, cooling can eat up a third or more of summertime electricity costs; in exceptionally hot regions, it can account for over half your bill.
+You really feel the weight of that statement when the peak of summer hits and your monthly electric bill suddenly doubles.
+In many homes, active cooling can eat up a third or more of summertime electricity costs; in exceptionally hot regions, it can easily account for over half your total utility bill.

-If you are trying to cool a small space—a bedroom, a dorm, or a tiny studio apartment—the good news is that you do not need a massive budget to stay comfortable.
-What matters most is not necessarily the brand of air conditioner you bought, but how you use it.
+If you are trying to cool a small space—a bedroom, a college dorm, a home office, or a tiny studio apartment—the good news is that you do not need a massive budget to stay comfortable.
+What matters most is not necessarily the expensive brand of air conditioner you bought, but exactly how you use it.
 The temperature you set, how leaky the room is, and whether you are utilizing fans to do part of the heavy lifting will ultimately decide your monthly cost.

 1. The “Bigger is Better” AC Myth

-The most common mistake people make when cooling a small room is buying an air conditioner with too much power (measured in BTUs).
-It seems logical: a stronger AC will cool the room faster, right?
-Yes, but it will also leave you feeling clammy and uncomfortable.
+The single most common mistake people make when cooling a small room is buying an air conditioner with far too much power (measured in BTUs).
+It seems perfectly logical: a stronger AC unit will cool the room faster, right?
+Yes, but it will also leave you feeling clammy, cold, and incredibly uncomfortable.

-Air conditioners do two things: they lower the temperature, and they remove humidity.
+Air conditioners actually do two things simultaneously: they lower the ambient temperature, and they actively remove humidity from the air.
 A massive 12,000 BTU unit in a tiny 150-square-foot bedroom will drop the temperature in five minutes and immediately shut off.
-Because it ran for such a short time (known as “short-cycling”), it never had a chance to extract the humidity from the air.
+Because it ran for such a short time (a mechanical flaw known as “short-cycling”), it never had a chance to extract the thick humidity from the air.
 You are left sitting in a cold, damp, swamp-like room, which usually prompts you to turn the temperature down even further, wasting massive amounts of electricity.

 2. The 78-Degree Strategy

-Stop treating your thermostat like a gas pedal.
+Stop treating your thermostat like a gas pedal in a race car.
 Setting the AC to 60°F does not make the cold air come out “colder” or “faster.”
-It just forces the compressor to run nonstop until the room reaches 60°F—which, in the middle of summer, might be impossible.
+It simply forces the internal compressor to run nonstop until the room reaches 60°F—which, in the middle of a July heatwave, might be physically impossible.

-The U.S. Department of Energy and ENERGY STAR both recommend setting your thermostat to 78°F (25°C) when you are home and awake.
-For every degree you raise your thermostat above 72°F, you can save up to 3% on your cooling costs.
-If 78°F feels too warm, do not immediately drop it to 70°F. Nudge it down to 76°F, wait an hour, and let your body acclimate.
+The U.S. Department of Energy strictly recommends setting your thermostat to 78°F (26°C) when you are home and awake.
+For every single degree you raise your thermostat above 72°F, you can save up to 3% to 8% on your total cooling costs.
+If 78°F feels too warm initially, do not immediately drop it to 70°F. Nudge it down to 76°F, wait an hour, and let your body acclimate naturally to the environment.

-The “Away” Rule: If you leave the house for work, do not turn the AC completely off.
-Instead, raise the temperature to 82°F or 85°F. This prevents the room from turning into an absolute oven, meaning the AC will not have to work for three straight hours at maximum capacity to cool it back down when you return.
+If you leave the house for work, do not turn the AC completely off.
+Instead, raise the temperature to 82°F or 85°F. This prevents the room from turning into an absolute oven, meaning the AC will not have to work for three straight hours at maximum capacity to cool the walls and furniture back down when you return.

 3. Manipulate the “Perceived” Temperature

-Air conditioners cool the air; fans cool the people.
-A ceiling fan or a cheap oscillating pedestal fan creates a “wind chill” effect by evaporating moisture from your skin.
-When you use a fan in conjunction with your AC, a room that is actually 78°F will physically feel like it is 74°F to your body.
+Air conditioners cool the physical air; fans cool the people.
+A ceiling fan or a cheap oscillating pedestal fan creates a “wind chill” effect by actively evaporating moisture from your skin.
+When you use a fan in direct conjunction with your AC, a room that is technically 78°F will physically feel like it is 74°F to your body.

 Stop Cooling the Neighborhood

-If you are using a window AC unit in a small room, the accordion-style side panels are notorious for leaking cold air out and letting hot summer air in.
-Go to a hardware store and buy a $5 roll of foam weatherstripping.
-Pack it tightly around the edges of the window unit.
-Furthermore, if you are only trying to cool your bedroom, keep the bedroom door firmly shut.
+If you are using a window AC unit in a small room, the accordion-style plastic side panels are notorious for leaking expensive cold air out and letting hot summer air in.

 4. The 60-Second Maintenance Task

-The most common reason air conditioners fail to cool a room efficiently is a clogged air filter.
-The AC relies on pulling warm room air through the front grate, passing it over cold coils, and blowing it back out.
-If the filter behind that grate is choked with a thick layer of grey dust and pet hair, the fan motor has to work twice as hard to pull half as much air.
+The most common reason air conditioners fail to cool a room efficiently is a clogged, filthy air filter.
+The AC relies entirely on pulling warm room air through the front grate, passing it over cold evaporator coils, and blowing it back out into the room.
+If the filter behind that grate is choked with a thick layer of grey dust, dead skin, and pet hair, the fan motor has to work twice as hard to pull half as much air.

-Every 30 days during the summer, slide the plastic filter out of the front of your window or portable AC unit.
-Rinse it in the kitchen sink with warm water, let it dry completely, and slide it back in.
-This takes less than a minute and instantly restores your unit’s efficiency.
+Every 30 days during the peak of summer, slide the plastic mesh filter out of the front of your window or portable AC unit.
+Rinse it thoroughly in the kitchen sink with warm water, let it air dry completely, and slide it back in.
+This takes less than a minute of your time and instantly restores your unit’s factory airflow efficiency.

 What Real Renters & Homeowners Say